Skip to content

 Saving for a child does not have to be a solo effort.
 Grandparents can deposit money directly into the child's ISK or give money to the parent who then deposits it.
 Gifts to children under 18 do not require a gift declaration in Sweden.
 By involving more people in the savings plan, the amount can grow faster without putting pressure on a single household budget.

-Children's savings are part of the family's overall finances.
-Before increasing the monthly amount, it may be wise to ensure you have your own buffer and that your retirement savings are on track.
+Children's savings are one part of the family's overall finances, alongside an emergency buffer and retirement savings.
 Saving in equity funds means the value can fluctuate in the short term, but with the long time horizon, equity funds have historically rarely delivered negative real returns over 10 years or more.

 Account types